ethankennerly/Entitas-VisualDebugging-System-Flow/README.md

             1. [ ] The system prefab has Unity text mesh linking its name.
         1. [ ] Engineer assigns the entity prefab, which is how the system will appear.
             1. [ ] The entity prefab has Unity text mesh linking its name.
-        1. [ ] Text mesh and world space are used instead of UI.
+        1. [ ] Engineer may use text mesh and world space of canvas for faster performance.
+        1. [ ] Engineer links system positions as many as are needed, manually placing them.
     1. Engineer saves scene.

 ### Usage